-It is important to note that in agronomy, light intensity is measured in micromoles per second per square metre µmol/s/m² o PPFD.
+It is important to note that in agronomy, light intensity reaching the plants, or Photoshynthetic Photon Flux Density (PPFD), is measured in micromoles per second per square metre µmol/s/m².

 The amount of PPFD indicates the amount of µmol that a surface of 1 square metre receives every second.

-The number of lamps needed in a crop will depend on the surface area of the crop, and the type of lamp used as well as the target harvest yield.
+The number of grow lights needed for every crop will depend on the surface area and the type of grow light used, as well as the target harvest yield.

 – HPS.
 High pressure sodium.
 They are the most widely used and offer greater intensity with lower energy consumption, they are more efficient.
 They enhance the flowering processes due to their greater amount of reds.